 This post is not sponsored, but does contain affiliate links.
 To learn more, hop over to our Disclosure page.

 This is basically my manifesto on work-at-home days.
-I keep all of these in mind as I work, and so when I feel overwhelmed or ineffective, I simply remind myself of the items this list.
-For the most part, most of the issues I run into while working have something to do with these.
+I keep all of these in mind as I work, and when I feel overwhelmed or ineffective, I simply remind myself of the items this list.
+For the most part, most of the issues I run into while working have something to do with these points.
 Just keeping a few productivity bylaws in mind has made a world of difference in my overall productivity!

 a challenging but doable to-do list